Aam Olas EpisodesSocial IssuesTrending

 Debt, Delays, and the Pressure to Keep Moving

-When income weakens but transport expenses keep rising, debt becomes normal.
+When income weakens, but transport expenses keep rising, debt becomes normal.
 Small unpaid balances, borrowed cash, delayed household payments, and informal credit can quickly become part of everyday life.
+Exploring debt cycles among daily wage earners highlights how heavily reliance on informal credit has grown.

 That cycle is dangerous because it turns a temporary economic shock into a permanent burden.
 Even when one expense eases, another one arrives before recovery begins.